Android low internal memory problem: Here's how i gained over 800mb memory back

 Few days after uninstalling some apps, the notification was back.

-It was during my quest for a solution that i found out what was eating up my memory.
+It was during my quest to find a solution to my phone's low internal memory problem that i found out what was using up my phone memory.

-The apps that we've uninstalled sometimes leave data behind.
+Even the apps that we've uninstalled, sometimes, leave 'trash' behind.

 It is all this that accumulate over time and deprive us our memory.